Sai-Hemanth-Kumar/PDF_Security_Tool/README.md

 ### Notes
 - If you see "File already exists" when choosing a destination, you can opt to overwrite or re-enter a new path
 - For unlocking, if the password is incorrect, the tool will prompt you to try again
+- If a file is not encrypted, you will see: "This PDF is already unlocked."

+#### Validation and safeguards
+- ✅ Accepts only `.pdf` files (rejects folder paths and non-PDF files)
+- ✅ Prevents locking an already locked PDF → "❌ Error: This PDF is already locked."
+- ✅ Prevents unlocking an already unlocked PDF → "⚠️ This PDF is already unlocked."

+### Using the sample files
+- `Sample_Files/Unlock/Sample_Unlock.pdf` is an example input for locking.
+- `Sample_Files/Lock/Sample_lock.pdf` is an example output of a locked file that you can try to unlock.

 ### Disclaimer
 Use responsibly and only on documents you are authorized to access.